PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

 ====

   NuttX is built using command-line make.
-It can be used with an IDE, but some effort will be required to create the project (There is a simple RIDE project in the RIDE subdirectory).
+It can be used with an IDE, but some effort will be required to create the project .

   Makefile Build
   --------------